umbralcalc/umbralcalc.github.io/_posts/stochadexIII.md

 this implies that by sampling new histories of the simulation from the past window edge up to the present point in time, we may use some model for $P_{({\sf t}+1){\sf t}}(z\vert X',{\sf Y})$ to obtain samples from the joint distribution $P_{{\sf t}+1}(X,z\vert {\sf Y})$.
 Note that the expression we have written above is only approximate up to the exclusion of the initial condition in the state history on the left hand side, i.e., $P_{{\sf t}+1}(X,z\vert {\sf Y}) \simeq P_{({\sf t}+1)({\sf t}-{\sf s})}(X,z\vert X''',{\sf Y})$.
 We are ignoring this initial condition as we will assume that the window is sufficiently long to cause any influence of this initial history on the final state to be negligible --- at least after a sufficient burn-in period.

-So the more computationally-intensive solution to the original problem (which works much more generally) is to simply rerun the past steps of the simulation from the timestep at the edge of the window $({\sf t}+1)-{\sf s}$ up to ${\sf t}+1$ for each new timestep.
+So the more computationally-intensive solution to the original problem (which works much more generally) is to simply rerun the past steps of the simulation from the timestep at the edge of the window ${\sf t}+1-{\sf s}$ up to ${\sf t}+1$ for each new timestep.
 This method ensures that $z$ is constant throughout the past time window and we may also update the value of $z$ on any timescale of reactiveness.
 In order to facilitate this solution, we will need to be able to run a simulation for a fixed number of steps _inside_ the step of another simulation.
 We will discuss how this new concept of 'embedded simulations' should work within the stochadex package in the next section.

 How might we deliberately control how reactive this $z$-learning framework is to changes in the data?
 One possibility is to apply increasing multiples of a 'past-discounting' factor $\beta^{{\sf t}+1-{\sf t}'}$ (where $0 < \beta < 1$) to the evidence normalisation of distributions evaluated further into the past relative to the distribution over $(X,z)$ in the present moment (which receives a normalisation weight of 1).
 This discount factor $\beta$ reduces the dependence of the update on data which is much further in the past, providing some control over the responsiveness in the simulation inference algorithm.
 This responsiveness would have to be balanced with the tradeoffs associated with discounting potentially valuable data that may offer greater long-term stability.
 Readers who are familiar with Reinforcement Learning [@sutton2018reinforcement] may be starting to feel in familiar territory here --- but they will have to wait for future articles to see more on discounting!